Greed Motivates and Destroys

 Rewards at the Top

-The Calgary-based energy producer Encana has been having a rough time.
+The Calgary-based energy producer Encana was having a rough time.
 The price of oil has dropped from more than $110 a barrel in mid-2014 to below $30 a barrel at the start of 2016.

 Encana lost $5.2 billion (U.S.) in 2015.
 The value of its shares plunged 57 percent.
 Six hundred employees lost their jobs.
 Meanwhile, Chief Executive Officer Doug Suttles saw his own pay increase by 14 percent in 2015 to $8.8 million.